google/wuffs/README.md

 ## Keywords

-Puffs is a simple language, with only 22 keywords.
-5 of these introduce top-level concepts:
+Puffs is a simple language, with only 23 keywords.
+6 of these introduce top-level concepts:

 - `error`
 - `func`
+- `packageid`
 - `status`
 - `struct`
 - `use`